eitangueron/Sorting-Algorithms-Visualiser/README.md

 ## <ins> Preview:</ins> 👀
 Welcome to my Sorting Algorithms Visualiser!👋

 I got inspired by [clément mihailescu](https://www.youtube.com/channel/UCaO6VoaYJv4kS-TQO_M-N_g).
-When I saw his project I immediately knew i'll create my own version one day.
+When I saw his project I immediately knew I'll create my own version one day.

-Here you can view the affects of compartment based sorting Algorithms on random and sorted integers arrays.
+You can view the effects of Comparison based sorting Algorithms on random and sorted integers arrays.
 Each bar represents a number, height is accordingly.
 The numbers that are compared are marked in yellow, and you can see the swaps occurring.

-Personally, i'm fascinated by sorting algorithms and enjoyed deeply creating this project and enhanced my knowledge through it.
+Personally, I'm fascinated by sorting algorithms and deeply enjoyed creating this project and enhanced my knowledge through it.

-I hope that you'll enjoy playing around with this visualisation tool just as much as I enjoyed building it, and maybe notice and learn something new from seeing the algorithms visualised. 💪💙
+I hope that you'll enjoy playing around with this visualization tool just as much as I enjoyed building it, and maybe notice and learn something new from seeing the algorithms visualized. 💪💙

 ## <ins> How to use:
 - Pick an algorithm